-It currently consists of twelve service user, ex-service user, and carer members, supported by a member of staff in each stream of the course (academic, clinical and research) and a trainee representative from each year of training.
-It reports three times a year to the course Training Committee.
+The group currently consists of those people who have had personal experience, familial experience, or carer experience of mental or physical ill health, or of additional learning needs.
+This is supported by members of staff in each stream of the course (academic, clinical, and research) and a trainee representative from each year of training.

-1. The agreement of ‘terms of reference’ for the committee
+1. The agreement of ‘terms of reference’ for the group.

 2. The creation of a mental and emotional care document for teaching

-4. The creation of a guide to involving service users and carers in teaching
+4. The creation of a guide to involving those people with lived or carer experience in teaching

-5. Integration of face to face work with service users and carers in the ‘interviewing skills’ training in year one, in research seminars in year two, and in various other sessions across the syllabus
+5. Integration of face to face work with PIE members in the ‘interviewing skills’ training in year one, in research teaching in year two, and in various other sessions across the syllabus

-5. The creation of a ‘service user lunch’ in the induction block for new trainees
+6. The creation of a 'PIE lunch’ in the induction block for new trainees

-6. Full service user / carer involvement in designing, facilitating and rating the ‘group task’ element of the course selection process.
+7. Full PIE involvement in designing, facilitating and rating the ‘group task’ element of the course selection process.

 We aim to provide a supportive and non-judgmental environment that respects individual beliefs and confidentiality.